GeauxWeisbeck4/andrews-logseq-graph/pages/1 Using JavaScript.md

 		- #### Example `arrow3.js`
 			- Provide default value for missing parameters -> this example will initialize an `s` with an empty string if no value is provided for the recursive part
 	- ## Classes
-		- Won't spend a lot of time here - reference Objects and Classes in MDN
+		- Won't spend a lot of time here - reference Objects and Classes in MDN Web Doc Notes -> [[MDN Web Docs]] -